Earlimart (band)

 Earlimart is an American indie rock band formed in 1998 in Los Angeles, California, United States, and named after the town of Earlimart, California.
 The main members are Aaron Espinoza and Ariana Murray.
 Their early sound has been described as "post-punk", and compared to that of Pavement, Pixies, Sonic Youth and Sparklehorse; later music has been compared to that of Grandaddy and Elliott Smith.
 In 2009, Espinoza and Murray joined with Jason Lytle and Aaron Burtch of Grandaddy to record an album entitled I Heart California, which was released in 2010 under the name Admiral Radley.

+A new Earlimart album was announced during a 2026 tour, the first since System Preferences in 2012.
+Espinoza stated that the album is essentially done, and while he wasn't sure exactly, he is hoping for a 2027 release.